shtaxxx/commandline_settings/README.md

 Backup old setting files
 ----------------------------------------

-If there are any old settings files, such as .bashrc, .bash_profile, .cshrc, and etc., rename them.
+If there are any old settings files, such as .bashrc, .bash_profile, .cshrc, and etc., rename or delete them.

     mv .bash_profile .bash_profile.old
     mv .bashrc .bashrc.old